joamag/chip-ahoyto/README.md

 The goal of this project is purely experimental and a learning tool for rust.

+The work of this emulator was inspired/started by [jc-chip8](https://github.com/joao-conde/jc-chip8).

 ## Goals

 * Performance 🏎
-* Separation of concerns - presentation vs logic
+* Separation of concerns 🖖
 * Simplicity 😀
 * Compatibility 🪛